adrianomars/TurretXY/README.md

 ### Testing Procedure
 #### Debugger Procedure
 The debugger was used to check if bits in registers were being correctly set while the code was running.
-Every time new code was added, a breakpoint would be set at that code and the debugger would be run until it got to that breakpoint where each register would then be inspected to make sure that they were being set and cleared as expected.
+Every time new code was added, a breakpoint would be set at new code and the debugger would be used to ensure each register would work as expected.

 #### Logic Analyzer Procedure
-A logic analyzer was used during this project to test if signals were being sent to each of the boards peripherals correctly.
-This is extremely useful since there is not many ways to debug or test problems with board peripheral outputs such as SPI or PWM without using this or an oscilloscope which is much more expensive.
+A logic analyzer was used to test if signals were being sent from each of the PWM outputs correctly.
+SPI was also tested using this.

 The procedure is as follows:
 1. Connect the necessary amount of channels from the logic analyzer to the board or peripheral that is being tested.
 Ensure that the ground channel is connected to ground or the signals will not work.